evertramos/nginx-proxy-automation/.github/README.md

 ## Credits

-Without the project below this proxy wouldn´t be possible:
+Without the projects below this proxy would be impossible:

 Credits goes to:
 - [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) by [@jwilder](https://github.com/jwilder)